 - Multimodal levels the playing field — it allows for Universal Design for Learning, accessibility, portability, and choice for how learners can participate.

-- Multimodal approaches for learning REQUIRE TIME to do it well — so start small.
+- Multimodal approaches for learning REQUIRES TIME to do it well — so start small.
 Try re-designing or creating at ONE learning activity, object, or aspect of a course you are instructing.

 Do you have advice and suggestions for multimodal approaches for learning design?